UNINETTSigma2/documentation/known-issues.md

   of course be impossible), or use OpenMPI.
 In the latter case, although the Zombie processes might also be created, we believe this does not result in a hanging application and waste of compute resources.

+- **Slow performance with netCDF4 files**: Few users have reported this and this seems to be related to the problem described [here](https://github.com/Unidata/netcdf-c/issues/489).
+  A solution seems to be to convert the files from the netcdf-4 format to the netcdf-64bit offset format with the command `$ nccopy -k nc6 file1 file2`.